Submissions

 Submission Preparation Checklist

-• Proposal (250 words maximum) in a .doc or rich text file format.
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.- Proposal (300 words maximum) in a .doc or rich text file format.
 Your proposal should describe your topic and include a sentence or two and let us know what do you want people to take away from your session.

-• A title, abstract (50 words or less), and up to two keywords that describe your proposal.
+- A title, abstract (50 words or less), and up to two keywords that describe your proposal.
 The keywords and abstract will help us assign peer reviewers and will be used in the conference program.
 Don't worry, you'll have the opportunity to edit these later if need be.

-Lightning Talks (10 Min)
+Lightning Talks (5 min)

-Workshop (1 - 3 hour)
+Workshop or Hackfest Activity (1 - 3 hour)

 Privacy Statement